lucthev/choice/README.md

 `isBackwards` returns true if the selections represend a backwards selection; false otherwise.

-If the user’s selection is not contained within the root element, `getSelection` returns `false`.
+If the user’s selection is not contained within the root element, `getSelection` returns `null`.

 ### selection.restore( savedSelection )